7 Steps to optimize your email marketing strategy for better email campaigns (Updated 2023)By Vishal Teckchandani

 Best practices to consider

-These emails and subsequent conversations should be framed around the “Why You Now?” model which McLean explains in detail in this blog.
+These emails and subsequent conversations should be framed around the “Why You Now?” model.

 - Why you?
 The conversation begins by establishing the reasons behind your connecting with a prospect at this time.